farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 operational process on CWE, Northern Italy and SWE Capacity calculation.

-For each topological remedial action applied, the search-tree will systematically optimize PST taps/HVDC by applying a linear optimization.
-By considering both topological remedial actions and linear remedial actions at every step, instead of considering only one and then the other, FARAO's results are better optimized.
+For each topological remedial action applied, the search-tree will systematically optimize PST taps/HVDC by applying a [linear optimization](/docs/linear-rao).
+By considering both topological remedial actions and linear remedial actions at every step, instead of considering only one and then the other, FARAO results are better optimized.

 The optimization problem is a non-convex and non-linear one, dealing with topology changes on the network, which represent discrete actions by definition.
 The problem treated by the optimizer is a combinatorial problem.